isamuella/CampusTalk/README.md

 ## Future Improvements
 - Add more languages and phrases to support a wider audience
 - Include audio pronunciation for phrases to improve learning
-- Enhance the design for better user experience
+- Enhance the design for a better user experience
 - Add user accounts to save progress and personalize the experience
 - Implement a more robust translation API for better accuracy
 - Create a mobile app version for on-the-go learning